broodjeaap/go-watch/README.md

 ### Browserless

 Some websites don't send all content on the first request, it's added later through javascript, Amazon does this for example.
-To still be able to watch products from these websites, GoWatch supports [Browserless](https://www.browserless.io/).
-The Browserless URL can be added to the config:
+To still be able to watch products from these websites, GoWatch supports [Browserless](https://www.browserless.io/), the Browserless URL can be added to the config:
 ```
 browserless:
   url: http://your.browserless:3000/content